voldikss/vim-floaterm/README.md

 - This command can also be used with a range, i.e., `'<,'>:FloatermSend [--name=floaterm_name]` to send selected lines to a floaterm.
   - If `cmd` exists, the selected lines will be ignored.
   - If use this command with a `!`, i.e., `'<,'>:FloatermSend! [--name=floaterm_name]` the common white spaces in the beginning of lines will be trimmed while the relative indent between lines will still be kept.
-- If there are no floaterms opened, `:FloatermSend` will open a floaterm and execute lines automatically for you.
+- If there are no floaterms opened, `:FloatermSend` will open a floaterm and execute lines for you.
 - Use `<TAB>` to get completion.
 - Examples
   ```vim